paultopia/lawpy/README.rst

 Adding more methods to get different, useful, kinds of data, or more entire legal APIs, is highly encouraged.
 I'm also totally open to PRs refactoring some of my craziness, or to adding compatibility with Python 2.

 There are (woefully incomplete) tests, but you need an api key to run them.
 If you change something, please add a test for the old and new behavior.
 I use nose2 for testing.
 Please try and be conservative with hitting APIs for testing, no need to waste the resources of the nonprofits whose libraries are being wrapped.
 (For example, please have your tests pull down one or two items, not thousands.)

+At time of 0.1 release, the courtlistener API is most developed, and can be considered basically feature-complete.
+The other APIs are less well developed, primarily because I have less of an idea what would be most useful to people---those APIs could use contributors to help fill them out, although I will slowly do so over the coming months.

 **INDIVIDUAL API DOCUMENTATION**